Psyche Skinner is a psychologist with broad interests in the areas of literature, mythology, and technology.

 Hunters and naturalists have always been interested in antlers that are freakishly large.
 These are curiosities that are reported in both scientific journals and online hunting forums.
-(For example the illustration shown right).
+(For example, the illustration shown below).

-Antlers can show abnormal grow due to the development of tumors, however this typical results in toughly spherical or mushroom shaped growths and is often fatal in the wild (Monk et al, 2014) where it occurs mainly with older stags.
-This growth pattern an be sparked off in domesticated deer by castration (Gross et al, 2014).
+Antlers can show abnormal growth due to the development of tumors, however this typically results in toughly spherical or mushroom-shaped growths and is often fatal in the wild (Monk et al, 2014) where it occurs mainly with older stags.
+This growth pattern can be sparked off in domesticated deer by castration (Gross et al, 2014).

-This type of fleshy, bulbous malformation is something called a "peruke growth" or "perruque head".
-This being a french term for a wig as when the deer is in velvet these malformations can look a little like a fancy french wig or furry helmet.
+This type of fleshy, bulbous malformation is something called a "peruke growth" or "perruque head."
+This is a French term for a wig, as when the deer is in velvet these malformations can look a little like a fancy french wig or furry helmet.

 The most widely used system is Boone and Crockett.
 This takes into account the number of points, circumference at various points and width of the spread between the antlers.